 An episodic volunteer provides one day of service within the park or along the trails.
 This is generally done with a group as a project or an annual day of service.
 Volunteers need to apply through the volunteer coordinator in order to schedule a project according to each park’s needs.

-The administrative staff at the Downtown Phoenix Headquarters needs assistance with filing, tagging of souvenirs and other general administrative duties.
+The administrative staff at Lake Pleasant Regional Park needs assistance with filing, tagging of souvenirs and other general administrative duties.
 This is an important position and a great opportunity to help with the administrative needs of the Maricopa County Parks and Recreation Department in an urban setting.